Robin Hunter-Clarke: Political career

 Hunter-Clarke began his political career at the age of 18, when he was elected as a town councillor in the May 2011 local elections.
 He was elected to Skegness Town Council, standing for the Conservative Party.
 He defected to the UK Independence Party (UKIP) in September 2012 at the party's national conference in Birmingham, making him the only UKIP member of Skegness town council.

 In the May 2013 local elections, he was the UKIP candidate for the Skegness South Seat division of Lincolnshire County Council.
 He took the seat, beating the incumbent Conservative councillor, while his father Dean Hunter-Clarke won the Skegness North Seat for UKIP.
 Hunter-Clarke won the seat while a law student at the University of Chester.

 Hunter-Clarke was elected onto UKIP's National Executive Committee in 2014.
 On 20 November 2014, Hunter-Clarke, then 22, was announced as UKIP's parliamentary candidate in the seat of Boston and Skegness.
-Being considered winnable, this was a key seat for the party, but Hunter-Clarke was ultimately defeated by the Daily Telegraph journalist Matt Warman.
+Being considered winnable, this was a key seat for the party, but Hunter-Clarke was ultimately defeated by The Daily Telegraph journalist Matt Warman.
 Hunter-Clarke achieved the second highest vote share for UKIP nationally; beaten only by UKIP's MP Douglas Carswell.

-After the general election, Hunter-Clarke became the national UKIP co-ordinator for the fledgling referendum campaign Vote Leave.
+Following the general election, Hunter-Clarke became the national UKIP co-ordinator for the fledgling referendum campaign Vote Leave.
 This prompted UKIP to release a statement, as the party was currently backing neither Vote Leave nor Grassroots Out for the Electoral Commission's designation.

 In 2016, he was an unsuccessful candidate in the council by-election for the Gibbonsdown ward in Wales, achieving 54 votes.

 Together with fellow UKIP candidate Melanie Hunter-Clarke, he was also an unsuccessful candidate for councillor in the Welsh council ward of Llantwit Major in 2017, receiving 112 votes.

 Hunter-Clarke was Neil Hamilton's agent for the 2016 National Assembly for Wales election.
 On Hamilton's election, he made Hunter-Clarke his personal chief of staff.
 After Hamilton was elected as the group leader, Hunter-Clarke became chief of staff for the group.

 Hunter-Clarke announced his intention to stand in the 2016 Sleaford and North Hykeham by-election, a neighbouring seat to Boston & Skegness, but withdrew from the contest.

 Hunter-Clarke stood as a candidate for UKIP in the 2017 General Election in the constituency of Pontypridd.